+The map of the total fertility rate provides a rather pessimistic picture of contemporary and future population development in Central Europe (Map 9).
 The total fertility level indicates the mean number of children that would be born alive to a woman during her lifetime if she were to pass through her childbearing years conforming to the fertility rates by age in a given year.
 The total fertility rate is also used to indicate replacement level fertility.
-In developed countries a rate of 2.1 is considered to be replacement level.
-The development of the total fertility rate indicates the future prospect of possible population changes.
-The total fertility rates below replacement level mean that the current population is not sufficiently reproducing itself, i.e. it is prone to a decline in total population size.
+In developed countries a rate of 2.1 is considered to be replacement level.45 The development of the total fertility rate indicates the future prospect of possible population changes.
+Total fertility rates below replacement level mean that the current population is not sufficiently reproducing itself, i.e. it is prone to a decline in total population size.
 The impact of foreign migration is not taken into account in this case.
-Regions with a low total fertility rate (that is a rate less than 2.1), which are all NUTS 3 regions in Central Europe, are more prone to population shrinking and ageing.
+Regions with a low total fertility rate (that is a rate less than 2.1), which is the case of all NUTS 3 regions in Central Europe, are more prone to population shrinking and ageing.
 The total fertility rate map presents the average rates in 2001 and 2011.
 The reason for this adjustment is the development of total fertility levels in former socialist countries.
-After the fall of the socialist regimes fertility levels declined rapidly to extremely low values.
-Uncertain expectations about the future and insecure economic conditions led people to delay starting a family.
-The average age of a woman having her first child rose significantly.
-After this initial decline the total fertility rate increased and stabilised at the average level, which is close to the average in former western countries, but still markedly below replacement level.
+After the fall of the socialist regimes fertility levels declined rapidly to extremely low values.46 Uncertain expectations about the future and insecure economic conditions led people to delay starting a family.
+The average age of a woman having her first child rose significantly.47 After this initial decline the total fertility rate increased and stabilised at the average level, which is close to the average in former western countries, but still markedly below replacement level.
 The regional differences in total fertility rate reflect differences in demographic behaviour.
 In principle, urban regions tend to have lower fertility levels whereas rural regions tend to have higher fertility levels (e.g. Východné Slovensko, north east Poland), but the current situation in Central Europe shows a more complex pattern.
-The slight increase in the total fertility rate observed in recent years may, in part, be attributed to a catch-up process following on the general pattern of postponing having children.
-The highest mean age of women at childbirth is in Italy (31.4), Germany (30.4) and in Slovenia (30.1) (Eurostat 2011).
+The slight increase in the total fertility rate observed in recent years may, in part, be attributed to a catch-up process following on the general pattern of postponing having children.48 The highest mean age of women at childbirth is in Italy (31.4), Germany (30.4) and in Slovenia (30.1) (Eurostat 2011).